Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

-As in \cite{Wil12,GranstromFS:2016_PMBMETT,GarciaFernandezWGS:2018,XiaGSGF:2017,XiaGSGF:2018}, we hypothesise that the set of trajectories density is a multi-target conjugate prior of the \pmbm form, and we will show that the \pmbm form is preserved through prediction and update.
-In tracking with standard models, the \ppp represents trajectories that are hypothesised to exist, but have never been detected, e.g., because they have been occluded or have been located in an area where the sensor(s) have low detection probability.
-The \mbm represents trajectories that have been detected at least once, and each \mb in the mixture corresponds to a unique sequence of data associations for all detected trajectories.
+As in \cite{Wil12}, we hypothesise that the set of trajectories density is a multi-target conjugate prior of the \pmbm form, and we show that the \pmbm form is preserved through prediction and update.
+The \ppp represents trajectories that are hypothesised to exist at some time in the considered time interval, but have not been detected.
+The \mbm contains information on the trajectories that have been detected at some point up to the current time step.
+Each \mb in the \mbm represents the information on the detected trajectories given a global data association hypothesis.